achrefjaziri/DecomposedEncoders/readme.md

 For more details about the training parameters check this document.

 Port_number needs to be specified since we are using the pytorch distributed training module.
 This allows us to use multiple GPUs to train our models.
 The current default is set to 2 GPUs.
-In our experiments, training each encoder takes around 2 days using two Nvidia-A100 GPUs.

 We also provide a bash script to train all encoders presented in the paper.